Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

 \subsubsection{Atmospheric Mass Loss}

-The transmission spectrum exhibits excess metastable 1.083 $\mu$m helium absorption, though the line profile remains unresolved.
-Fig.~\ref{helium} illustrates this absorption feature in the transmission spectrum and compares the light curve of the pixel containing the helium feature to a neighboring pixel and the white light curve.
-We constrain the helium transit depth to 1.17\%$\pm$0.01\% and compare it to the white-light depth of 1.12\%$\pm$0.02\%.
+The unbinned 1D spherical transmission spectrum exhibits excess metastable 1.083~{$\upmu$}m helium absorption, though the line profile remains unresolved.
+Fig.~\ref{helium}A illustrates this absorption feature in the transmission spectrum and compares the light curve of the pixel containing the helium feature to a neighboring pixel and the white light curve in Fig.~\ref{helium}B-C. We constrain the helium transit depth to 1.17$\pm$0.01\% and compare it to the white-light depth of 1.12$\pm$0.02\%.

-Fully resolved metastable helium absorption can be used to constrain atmospheric mass-loss parameters; however, the unresolved nature of the absorption profile from NIRISS SOSS complicates this process.
-To estimate the mass-loss rate of WASP-94A b, we apply the one-dimensional, isothermal Parker-wind model \cite{parker58} using the p-winds code (version 2.0; \cite{pwinds}). p-winds follows the original mass-loss formulation of \cite{Oklopcic2018} with modifications introduced by \cite{Lampon2021} and \cite{Vissapragada2022b}.
-The code leverages planetary and stellar parameters to fit helium absorption features in the transmission spectrum and derive mass-loss properties, including the mass outflow rate and temperature.
-For this analysis, we assume a He/H fraction of 10/90 and adopt the high-energy spectral energy distribution (SED) of HD 149026 from the MUSCLES database as a proxy for the high-energy SED of WASP-94A b \cite{musclesI,musclesII,musclesIII,musclesIV,musclesV}.
+Fully resolved metastable helium absorption can be used to constrain atmospheric mass-loss parameters; however, the unresolved nature of the absorption profile from our observations complicates this process.
+To estimate the mass-loss rate of WASP-94A~b, we apply the one-dimensional, isothermal Parker-wind model \cite{parker58} using the p-winds code\cite{pwinds}. p-winds follows a mass-loss formulation from previous studies \cite{Oklopcic2018} with some modifications \cite{Lampon2021,Vissapragada2022b}.
+The model leverages planetary and stellar parameters to fit helium absorption features in the transmission spectrum and derive mass-loss properties, including the mass outflow rate and temperature.
+For this analysis, we adopt the high-energy spectral energy distribution (SED) of HD 149026 from the MUSCLES database as a proxy for the high-energy SED of WASP-94A \cite{musclesI,musclesII,musclesIII,musclesIV,musclesV}.
 However, given the unresolved absorption line profile in our observations, the mass-loss rate and outflow temperature remain degenerate with each other when fitting an isothermal Parker-wind model to the feature.
-Fig.~\ref{helium} displays an example best-fit given the constraints placed on the mass-loss parameters discussed above.
+Fig.~\ref{helium}A displays an example best-fit given the constraints placed on the mass-loss parameters discussed above.
 However, the degeneracy between the mass-loss rate and outflow temperature results in multiple best-fit solutions.
-The low resolution of this observation, which does not fully resolve the helium triplet feature, leads to a broader line profile to account for the wide helium triplet absorption window.
-A similar approach was used in the analysis of helium escape in the SOSS spectrum of HAT-P-18b \cite{fu22}.
+The low resolving power of this observation, which does not fully resolve the helium triplet feature, leads to a broader line profile to account for the wide helium triplet absorption window \cite{fu22}.